St Anne’s Academic Review: General Information

 Review process: all research articles and field reviews from Issue 9 (2018) onwards undergo a process of open review.
 Book/film/event reviews (including SPARK Reviews) and creative writing continue to be subject to editorial review, as all articles prior to Issue 9.

 Average time between submission and publication: 6 months.

 Our review process:

-Our articles undergo a quality check in the form of open review.
-This means that the online version of the article is published along with its reviews, and that reviewers’ names are publicly visible.
+Our research and field review articles undergo a quality check in the form of open review.
+This means that the online version of the article is published together with its reviews, and that reviewers’ names are publicly visible.
 During the review period, which typically lasts between 2 and 6 weeks, the articles are displayed on our website as pre-prints and are shared on social media to encourage comments and feedback.
 We invite selected reviewers directly via email, and also accept spontaneous reviews, as long as the reviewer fulfils the criteria below.

 Criteria for reviewers:

-1) Reviewers need to have academic (Master’s degree or above) or professional experience in the article’s field of study
+1) Reviewers need to have academic (PhD or above) or professional experience in the article’s field of study;

 Guidelines for reviewers:

 Conflicts of interest: having publications with the author, or closely collaborating with the author in such roles as supervisor, co-researcher, funding provider, or in any other condition that might influence your judgement of the article.
 If you have a conflict of interest you are still welcome to review the piece, as long as you declare it in the review form.